Kindra-Kanna/Kindra/index.md

 ### OOC

-- RP level is casual
+- My RP level is casual, please teach me the way!~
 - I do not ERP (not against it but also not really into it either lol)
 - Head pats and hugs are welcome <3